Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Methodology

-Inspection of the resulting relations leads to the following remarks: \begin{enumerate}[(i)] \item The integrals over the interface \(S\) are identical to the ones presented in equations \eqref{eq::da_theorem_t} and \eqref{eq::da_theorem_x} (the scaling \(1/V_0\) is implicitly included in the filter kernel). \item In the limits of homogeneous filtering on unbounded domains equations \eqref{eq::comm_x} and \eqref{eq::comm_t} reduce to equations \eqref{eq::da_theorem_x} and \eqref{eq::da_theorem_t} respectively.
+Inspection of the resulting relations leads to the following remarks: \begin{enumerate}[label=(\roman*)] \item The integrals over the interface \(S\) are identical to the ones presented in equations \eqref{eq::da_theorem_t} and \eqref{eq::da_theorem_x} (the scaling \(1/V_0\) is implicitly included in the filter kernel \(G\)). \item In the limits of homogeneous filtering, the derivatives of \(\ell_V\) over space and \(T_0\) over time vanish.
+Similarly, on unbounded domains, the boundary terms in equations~\eqref{eq::comm_t} and \eqref{eq::comm_x} also vanish.
+Then, the equations reduce to equations \eqref{eq::da_theorem_t} and \eqref{eq::da_theorem_x} respectively.
 This shows that the derived equations are a general form of averaging theorems. \item The terms containing the derivatives of \(G\) describe the error arising when filtering volume is not homogeneous in time and space.
 This error might be modelled by including those terms in the DANS system.
 The ensuing error definitions are the generalisation of integrals derived by \citet{gray1982} for spherical averaging volume. \end{enumerate}

-The surface integrals over \(\partial \Omega(T)\) represent the error arising from filtering near the domain boundary.
+The surface integrals over \(\partial \Omega(t)\) represent the error arising from filtering near the domain boundary.
 It should be noted that these have the same form as surface integrals in averaging theorems.
-Therefore, the boundary can be divided into two parts, \(\partial \Omega = \partial \Omega^P + \partial \Omega^C\) where \( \partial \Omega^P \) is the part directly adjacent to porous matrix elements (where \(\gamma\) fluctuates below 1) and \(\partial \Omega^C\) limits the free fluid (boundary surface where \(\gamma = 1\)).
+Therefore, the boundary can be divided into two parts, \(\partial \Omega = \partial \Omega^P + \partial \Omega^C\) where \( \partial \Omega^P \) is the part directly adjacent to porous matrix elements and \(\partial \Omega^C\) limits the free fluid (boundary surface where \(\phi_{VT} = 1\)).
 The term \(\partial \Omega^P\), which can be thought of as a rough boundary, can be incorporated into the unclosed source terms (e.g.\ by extending \(\gamma\) outside the domain assuming \(\gamma =0\)) and the commutation error related to this part of the boundary could be fully modelled as a drag force.
 The surface terms are a generalisation of similar relationships obtained for LES filtering \citep{fureby1997}.
-In the work of \citeauthor{fureby1997}, however, an inconsistent choice of the direction of boundary normal vectors with the sign in the expression for \(\partial D / \partial x_i\) was made, which has been corrected in the present study.
+In the work of \citet{fureby1997}, however, an inconsistent choice of the direction of boundary normal vectors with the sign in the expression for \(\partial D / \partial x_i\) was made, which has been corrected in the present study.